-Following Budget 2024, Greater Wellington and MBIE’s Regional Economic Development and Investment Unit, Kānoa, have agreed to co-fund 16 flood resilience projects as part of a nationwide initiative.
-The programme spans 15 sites across Wairarapa and 1 in Ōtaki, which are critical in future proofing community, infrastructure, cultural taonga and the economy, following a major flooding event.
+Following Budget 2024, Greater Wellington and MBIE’s Regional Economic Development and Investment Unit, Kānoa, agreed to co-fund 16 flood resilience projects as part of a nationwide initiative.
+The programme spans 15 sites across Wairarapa and one in Ōtaki, which are critical in future proofing community, infrastructure, cultural taonga and the economy, following a major flooding event.

 The 16 project sites, awa, types of works and estimated start dates are detailed in the table below.
 Download the map of the project sites.
 (JPG 114 KB)